Good to have you along on this post-Christmas day, December 26th.

 It's an absolute redistribution of wealth.

-Because once you start you know frontloading the tax on the very few, then there will be a major constant majority for raising taxes on those people.
+Because once you start front-loading the tax on the very few, then there will be a constant majority for raising taxes on those people.

-Well it's great to have the economic academic uh perspective, but you know, how does that translate to the actual taxpayer, the one that sweats bullets every year having to negotiate the paper, the receipts, you know the uh the minutiae.
+Well, it's great to have the economic academic perspective, but how does that translate to the actual taxpayer, the one that sweats bullets every year having to negotiate the paper, the receipts, the minutiae in the system?

 And that's what they're frustrated with.